TABLE OF CONTENTS

 Each tool will have its version of keyword difficulty which is a rough measure of how difficult it is to rank in search and they will also provide an approximate monthly search volume.

-Whichever tool you decide to use, the process consists of entering your seed term into the tool and exporting to a spreadsheet to create a list, something like tab 1 in the spreadsheet.
+Whichever tool you decide to use, the process consists of entering your seed term into the tool and exporting to a spreadsheet to create a list (see the first tab in the Google Sheet).

 Google Autocomplete